zachmueller/spaced-everything/docs/Glossary.md

 ## Algorithm Terms

 ### Interval
 The number of days between reviews of a note.
-Intervals grow with successful reviews and reset to minimum on failed reviews.
+In regular spaced repetition applied to memorization, intervals grow with successful reviews and reset to minimum on failed reviews.
+In the context of SWP, intervals grow when developing ideas in a note are unfruitful while they reset when progress is fruitful, ensuring the note resurfaces again quickly.
 Stored in the `se-interval` frontmatter property.

 ### Ease Factor
 A multiplier (typically 1.3 to 3.0) that determines how quickly intervals grow.
-Higher ease factors indicate material that's easier to engage with, while lower factors indicate harder material.
+In regular spaced repetition applied to memorization, higher ease factors indicate material that's easier to engage with, while lower factors indicate harder material.
+In the context of SWP, higher ease factor means reiewing the note is less fruitful, while smaller ease factors indicate each revisit of the note sparks new thinking.
 The algorithm adjusts ease based on review quality.
 Stored in the `se-ease` frontmatter property.

 ### Review Quality Score
-A numeric rating (0-5 in SuperMemo 2.0) that indicates how productive a review session was:
+A numeric rating (0-5 in SuperMemo 2.0) that indicates how productive a memorization review session was:
 - **0-2**: Failed/unproductive → interval resets
 - **3-5**: Successful/productive → interval grows

-In Spaced Everything, this maps to review options like "Fruitful" (high score) or "Unfruitful" (low score).
+In SWP, this maps to review options like:
+- "Fruitful" (low score): writing was productive when revisiting the note
+- "Unfruitful" (high score): revisiting the note did not spark new thoughts

 ### Minimum Interval
 The shortest possible interval between reviews, typically 1 day.
-Notes return to this interval after failed reviews (score < 3).
+Notes return to this interval after low score reviews (score < 3).
 Configurable in spacing method settings as "Default interval".

 ### Maximum Interval
 An optional cap on how long intervals can grow, preventing notes from being forgotten due to excessively long gaps.
 While SuperMemo 2.0 allows unlimited growth, many implementations cap intervals at 365 days (1 year).